 Characters are my favorite thing to work on, and I wonder now if that’s thanks in part to having used established worlds for so much of my early career.
 When you’re working in an established world, you can turn your attention to the characters (and plot, but since I have trouble writing about plot I’m not going to cover that) and make deep, well-rounded characters.
 I’m not saying you’ll become an expert on your first try (the majority of my characters when I was writing fanfiction were little more than names and faces), but if you practice with characters you’ll get better at characters, and it’s easier to focus on one aspect of writing when others are already taken care of and you don’t have to divide your attention.

 Copying the Greats Helps You Learn What Works

-When you write in someone else’s world or about someone else’s characters it’s like borrowing their expertise.
+When you write in someone else’s world or about someone else’s characters, it’s like borrowing their expertise.
 You borrow what they know about writing deep worlds and well-rounded characters by writing about those they’ve already created and developed.
-You learn how details and flaws and everything works in practical terms and affects the story and whatnot, even if you don’t know that’s what you’re doing.
+You learn how details and flaws and everything work in practical terms and affect the story and whatnot, even if you don’t know that’s what you’re doing.